Mentors-Outreach/mentors-outreach/privacy-policy.md

 We also may limit how We collect, use, and store some of the information of Users between 13 and 18 years old.
 In some cases, this means We will be unable to provide certain functionality of the Service to these users.

 If We need to rely on consent as a legal basis for processing Your information and Your country requires consent from a parent, We may require Your parent's consent before We collect and use that information.

+# **CI/CD tools**

+We may use third-party Service Providers to automate the development process of our Service.

+**GitHub**

+GitHub is provided by GitHub, Inc.

+GitHub is a development platform to host and review code, manage projects, and build software.

+For more information on what data GitHub collects for what purpose and how the protection of the data is ensured, please visit GitHub Privacy Policy page: \[[https://help.github.com/en/articles/github-privacy-statement.\]\(https://help.github.com/en/articles/github-privacy-statement)](https://help.github.com/en/articles/github-privacy-statement.%5D\(https://help.github.com/en/articles/github-privacy-statement\))

 # Links to Other Websites